 Empty nesters don’t need as much space as they used to, and they don’t want to spend their time and money on home maintenance.
-They’d rather be traveling or participating in social and cultural activities.
+They’d rather be travelling or participating in social and cultural activities.
 Tiny homes give them the opportunity to use their home equity for other pursuits.

 What are the problems with tiny homes?

 Is a tiny home the right choice for you?
 While they have lots of benefits, before you make a decision, be sure to look into these potential problems.

 Many municipalities are not fans of tiny homes – they want the 80s trailer park trend to stay in the past.
 A lot of them don’t permit tiny homes to be built or installed, even if you own the land.
 However, some are more flexible or are modifying regulations to meet the growing demand.